Megazoids-Hut/PicoPadVideo-Auto/Readme.md

 Pipe mode reads BMP frames from stdin and produces `VIDEO.VID` directly.

-## Legacy Workflow

-If you prefer the original manual method using XMedia Recode, VirtualDub, and Photoshop, see the [original](https://github.com/Panda381/PicoLibSDK/blob/main/_tools/PicoPadVideo/]

 ## Output Format

 The `VIDEO.VID` file contains for each frame: